OK, it's time we named names. A few weeks ago, we asked you to nominate candidates for the IBM

 | Putting it all together: Mobile application services and

 smartphones with the new WebSphere Application Server Feature Pack for Web 2.0 and Mobile, which features server-side building

 blocks that implement protocols defined by Dojo widgets.

 | New trial download: WebSphere Application Server V8|

-V8 speeds delivery
+V8 speeds delivery of new applications

 and services with WebSphere Application Server, and can help businesses offer